oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 5. Use Password Salting
 Salting (adding a random value to each password before hashing) ensures that identical passwords are hashed to different values.

+## 6. Secure Session Management
+- Use HTTP Secure (HTTPS) for all communication to prevent session hijacking.